kathyrollo/jcucumberng-framework/README.md

 ### The Ra(n)tionale
 An anti-pattern occurs when adhering to the design becomes the larger chore of automation efforts instead of writing sensible tests which is the common pitfall of the popular [Page Object Model](https://github.com/SeleniumHQ/selenium/wiki/PageObjects).
 The priority becomes over engineering a design pattern, not _testing_.
 Returning page objects within step definitions does not make much sense since Cucumber inherently calls steps to move from one state to the next.

-PicoContainer, from the [official docs](https://docs.cucumber.io/cucumber/state/#dependency-injection), eliminates the tight coupling of page objects to step definitions by sharing states in the glue code using [Dependency Injection](http://picocontainer.com/injection.html).
+PicoContainer ([official docs](https://docs.cucumber.io/cucumber/state/#dependency-injection)) eliminates the tight coupling of page objects to step definitions by sharing states in the glue code using [Dependency Injection](http://picocontainer.com/injection.html).
 In fact, there is no mention of POM in [The Cucumber for Java Book](https://pragprog.com/book/srjcuc/the-cucumber-for-java-book) (authored by Cucumber's creators) but there is a dedicated chapter for DI.
 Each step definition is an autonomous unit as is the nature of a Java method.

 Why then, is POM a pervasive design pattern seen in most test automation suites?
 Tradition.
 This comes from the days of "pure" Selenium tests that do not offer behavior-driven (BDD)/step-based capabilities.
 Add that to the fact that Selenium actively promotes the pattern and comes with `PageFactory` to support it, automation testers simply incorporated it to their BDD test frameworks by default. _POM complements Selenium, not Cucumber._

-**jCucumberNG-Framework** deliberately foregoes the added complexity and abstraction of POM to take advantage of Cucumber's intended design (along with other nifty things) - to build a library of loosely coupled steps which can be independently called anywhere while Selenium simply drives browser actions.
+**jCucumberNG-Framework** deliberately foregoes the added complexity and abstraction of POM to take advantage of Cucumber's intended design - to build a library of loosely coupled steps which can be independently called anywhere while Selenium simply drives browser actions.
 Writing new feature files becomes a matter of reusing and combining steps in the proper order.

 > **_TL;DR:_**
 > - Selenium + POM = OK